reubenthomasjohn/iNeuron/AWS_Challenge/Assignment-1.md

 EC2 instances can be launched using both these methods.
 Using instance stores, and EBS but EBS is the recommended method since they have persistent storage.

 ### Q3: What are the different types of load balancers available in AWS?
-There are four types of load balances available.
+There are four types of load balancers available.
 a.
 Application load balancer
 b.
 Network load balancer
 c.
 Gateway load balancer